Dormarr/CMYKMatrixTheory/README.md

 Although I fiercly admire the global compatibility and ISO standards of QR codes, I believe we should have more options, more freedom and independence and variation in the technology we use.
 There is value to centrilsation, but also to customisation.

-I've only revently made this public so this Readme is lacking, but I'll work on it!
+I've only recently made this public so this Readme is lacking, but I'll work on it!

 <br>